Spending Time Abroad

 For further information please contact the RWTH International Office.

 The English department has exchange programs with the following universities:

 - Erasmus exchanges at the University of Santiago de Compostela (Spain), University of Maynooth (Ireland) and the University of Bergamo (Italy)

 - Student exchange with the University of Western Australia in Perth

 - Student exchange with the Nanyang Technological University in Singapore

 Students may also apply for Erasmus exchanges sponsored by other departments (in particular that of students' second field of study).

-- Language competence level: C1 in English and at least B1 in the language of the host country
+Selection for participation in exchange programs is based on academic record, letter of motivation, and language competence level (C1 in English and at least B1 in the language of the host country).